suraj-singh127/ISC-Docs-Tool-Webapp/README.md

 - All the data is being stored in local storage so once you clear the local storage there is no going back.
 - Web App will appear different on different devices due to data being stored in local storage as well as different on different browsers.
 - Currently it is mainstreamed for academic purposes
+- Has some issues on Mobile devices(will be fixed soon)

 ### Screenshot